Welcome to the Biological and Active Materials (BAM) lab!

 -Soft Condensed Matter Physics- can we understand biological mechanics using physics?

-We don't know everything (far from it)- that's why we collaborate with fantastic people at McGill and beyond.
-Moreover, we need help from new researchers!
+We don't know everything (far from it)- that's why we collaborate with fantastic people at McGill and beyond, and we are always looking for new great people to collaborate with.
+Also, we are seeking new members!

 If you are looking for a research position, please check our Members page.